Ankita-Gupta2004/realtime-collaboration-editor/docs/PHASE-1.md

 ## Notes for reviewers

 - This phase intentionally kept scope small and testable.
 It is a springboard for the more complex, correctness-focused phases (CRDT + persistence).
-- If you want this written as a short README or as a developer diary with timestamps and commit links, tell me which format and I'll produce it.

----

-## Contact / Author

-This document was authored as part of the realtime-collaboration-editor project.
-For questions, request the Phase 2 plan and I will expand the documentation accordingly.